 So can taking bee pollen benefit my allergies, is bee pollen an allergy cure?

 Many people claim to have benefited from or had their allergies cured by consuming bee pollen, with reduced susceptibility to bee sting reactions and other allergic reactions.

 In a sense you are training your body not to react negatively, thus reducing the severity of the allergic reaction to these airborne contaminants.
-In addition, bee pollen users have shown a gradual strengthening of the respiratory system in general.
-Coupled with the desensitizing properties, this seems to improve the bodies overall ability to defend itself from allergic reactions.
+In addition, users have shown a gradual strengthening of the respiratory system in general.
+Coupled with the desensitizing properties, this seems to improve the body’s overall ability to defend itself from allergic reactions.

-It’s good also to understand what the potential side affects can be, upset stomach, reddening of the skin, swelling of the tongue and respiratory problems are some of the more serious side affects, of course there are a relatively small percentage of bee pollen users who exhibit any kind of negative reaction.
+Likewise if you’ve had severe reactions to bee stings and/or you suffer from asthma or other severe respiratory problems, bee pollen may not be safe for you.
+It’s good also to understand what the potential side affects can be: upset stomach, reddening of the skin, swelling of the tongue and respiratory problems are some of the more serious side affects.
+Of course there are a relatively small percentage of bee pollen users who exhibit any kind of negative reaction at all.
 When taking bee products for allergies or any other medical condition, introduce them slowly into your diet and in small doses.

 If you are using capsules, it’s often easy to pop the capsule open and dispense half the powder into a cool drink.
 Or preferably, open the capsule and dab a small amount of the powder onto your tongue to see if any reaction is felt.

 We recommend bee pollen for allergies and other benefits, but always under controlled and supervised conditions.